ThomasCrevoisier/intro-to-purescript/index.md

 - [purescript-halogen](https://github.com/slamdata/purescript-halogen)
 	- a bit more complex to grasp
-	- more oriented for autonomous components
+	- more oriented towards autonomous components

 ---